Algebraic notation (chess): End of game

 Except in the case of checkmate, there is no information in the notation regarding the circumstance of the final result.
-Merely 1–0 or 0–1 is written whether a player resigned, lost due to time control or forfeited; in the case of a draw ½–½ is written whether the draw was decided by mutual agreement, repetition, stalemate, 50-move rule or dead position.
+Merely 1–0 or 0–1 is written whether a player resigned, lost due to time control or forfeited; in the case of a draw, ½–½ is written whether the draw was decided by mutual agreement, repetition, stalemate, 50-move rule or dead position.
 Sometimes direct information is given by words such as "resigns", "draw agreed" etc., but this is not considered part of the notation, rather a part of the narrative text.

-Similar notations
+Variants of algebraic notation

 Besides standard (or short form) algebraic notation already described, several similar systems have been used.

 Long algebraic notation

 In long algebraic notation, also known as fully expanded algebraic notation, both the starting and ending squares are specified, for example: e2e4.
 Sometimes these are separated by a hyphen, e.g. Nb1-c3, while captures are indicated by an "x", e.g. Rd3xd7.
-Long algebraic notation takes more space and is no longer commonly used in print; however, it has the advantage of clarity.
-Both short and long algebraic notation are acceptable for keeping a record of the moves on a scoresheet, as is required in FIDE rated games.
+This was the original system used in early chess literature such as the Handbuch; however, it takes more space than short-form algebraic notation and is no longer commonly used in print.
+It has the advantage of clarity, however, and some players prefer it for recording their games on a scoresheet, as is required in classical FIDE rated games.

 A form of long algebraic notation (without piece names) is also used by the Universal Chess Interface (UCI) standard, which is a common way for graphical chess programs to communicate with chess engines, e.g. e2e4, e1g1 (castling), e7e8q (promotion).

-ICCF numeric notation
+Figurine algebraic notation

-In international correspondence chess the use of algebraic notation may cause confusion, since different languages employ different names (and therefore different initial letters) for the pieces, and some players may be unfamiliar with the Latin alphabet.
-Hence, the standard for transmitting moves by post or email is ICCF numeric notation, which identifies squares using numerical coordinates, and identifies both the departure and destination squares.
-For example, the move 1.e4 is rendered as 1.5254.
-In recent years, the majority of correspondence games have been played on on-line servers rather than by email or post, leading to a decline in the use of ICCF numeric notation.
+In modern chess literature, the language-specific letters are usually replaced by universally recognizable piece symbols; for example, ♞c6 in place of Nc6.
+This style is known as figurine algebraic notation.
+This style was pioneered by Chess Informant, and is now standard in chess literature.
+The Unicode Miscellaneous Symbols set includes all the symbols necessary for figurine algebraic notation.

 PGN

 Portable Game Notation (PGN) is a text-based file format for storing chess games, which uses standard English algebraic notation and a small amount of markup.
 PGN can be processed by almost all chess software, as well as being easily readable by humans.
-For example, the Game of the Century could be represented as follows in PGN:
+For example, the Game of the Century could be represented in PGN as follows: